 Staveley Rat Catchers (S43): Noticing a rat in your house or garden is usually quite a shocking experience even though its not such a common occurrence in Staveley nowadays, it's certainly something that does happen.
 Rats tend to breed rather quickly and are likely to cause issues, particularly when their numbers get out of control.
 One incidence of a lone rat won't be much of an issue, but if you're noticing them often make sure you do something.

-There are 2 types of rat that you might come across in Staveley, brown (common) rats and black rats.
-Its relatively unlikely that you'll ever come across black rats, and if you've stumbled upon a rat recently chances are it'll have been one of the more commonplace brown rats (Rattus Norvegicus).
-Black rats (ship rats) were at one time common and were to blame for the spread of the Great Plague during the 17th Century, they are relatively rare now, although where they are found they have an acute sense of hearing, are terrific climbers, and can give birth to between 20 and 100 offspring in a single year.
+There are actually 2 kinds of rat which you might run into in Staveley, brown (common) rats and black rats.
+Its rather unlikely that you will ever see black rats, and if you have encountered a rat just recently it's likely to have been one of the more common brown rats (Rattus Norvegicus).
+Black rats (ship rats) were once common and were blamed for the Great Plague, they're quite rare nowadays, though where they are found they have good hearing, are terrific climbers, and the females can give birth to between twenty and one hundred offspring each year.

 The brown rat is bigger than the black rat (Rattus Rattus) and weigh nearly half a kilogram, with a length of around nine inches.
 Brown rats can cause problems as they must continuously chew on stuff to stop their teeth from growing too much.
 Their attention is frequently targeting things made of wood.